Holomorphic anomaly equations for the formal quintic: Localization graphs

 \item[(a)] If $\{v_{i_1},\ldots,v_{i_k}\}=\{v\, |\, \mathsf{p}(v)=p_i\}$, then $f^{-1}(p_i)$ is a disjoint union of connected stable curves of genera $\mathsf{g}(v_{i_1}),\ldots, \mathsf{g}(v_{i_k})$ and finitely many points.

-\item[(b)] There is a bijective correspondence between the connected components of $C \setminus D$ and the set of edges and legs of $\Gamma$ respecting vertex incidence where $C$ is domain curve and $D$ is union of all subcurves of $C$ which appear in (a).
+\item[(b)] There is a bijective correspondence between the connected components of $C \setminus D$ and the set of edges{\footnote{Self-edges correspond to loops of ${\mathsf{T}}$-invariant rational curves.}} and legs of $\Gamma$ respecting vertex incidence where $C$ is domain curve and $D$ is union of all subcurves of $C$ which appear in (a).

 \end{enumerate} We write the localization formula as

 While $\mathsf{G}_{g,n}(\proj^m)$ is a finite set, each contribution $\text{Cont}_\Gamma$ is a series in $q$ obtained from an infinite sum over all edge possibilities (b).